5 Days on the Amalfi Coast: The Perfect Itinerary

 Getting to the Amalfi Coast

-Fly into Naples International Airport (NAP) — direct flights from New York JFK and Newark.
-From the airport, take a private transfer or taxi to Sorrento (~45 minutes, €80–120), then ferry to the coast.
-Alternatively, transfer directly to Positano by private car (~1.5 hours).
+Fly into Naples International Airport (NAP).
+Seasonal nonstop options from the US can appear, but many travelers will connect through a European hub, so compare routes before assuming a direct flight.
+From the airport, take a private transfer or taxi toward Sorrento, then continue by ferry when service fits your dates, or transfer directly to Positano by private car.
 I’d compare flight prices on Google Flights and Skyscanner — checking both usually surfaces different deals.

 How Much Does 5 Days on the Amalfi Coast Cost?